 - Jamie Gill

 In ready-to-wear meanwhile, pea silk is being looked at as an alternative to traditional silk, which, as well as having mixed environmental impacts, is known for its cruel silkworm practice.
-But, says Gill, it’s early days for fashion brands as pea silk is thinner and doesn’t take colour as well as traditional silk.
+But, says Gill, it’s early days for fashion brands as pea silk is thinner and doesn’t take color as well as traditional silk.

 “When it comes to sustainable fabrics across the supply chain we can get 75 per cent,” he says.
 “The other 25 per cent is the lack of existing articles, but there’s nothing out there currently that gives you the feel of luxurious silk.
 And gowns have always got that positioning.
 So the mills and investment into sourcing them and creating them needs to happen fast.”